RIR360/development/journal/2025/march.md

 ## 03/11/2025
 - Be very careful about your health, extra careful.
 - Unless you have a passive income it's kinda not legal to get sick.
+- Everything gets stuck when you are not that productive.